suryapranesh4/Tip-Me/README.md

 ## DATA

 - There is no need to store any Personally Identifiable Information of the servers.
+- All the orders fulfilled by the restaurant is stored on the blockchain once the customer is done with the payment.
 - Server's Wallet Address data is stored on blockchain along with the tips they have so far accumulated.
 - We are also storing the individual order data in order to back trace and have a history of orders served in a period.
 - Other than that, we are not storing any data off-chain as the data size is well within the on-chain limit.